-In the event of a crime or an emergency in progress or at any time there is a risk of harm to persons or property, employees, students and visitors should immediately call 9-1-1 and/or notify campus security personnel.
-Known and suspected violations of federal and state criminal laws should be reported to the Vice President of Student Services who will involve the appropriate law enforcement agency and file the required College documentation.
+In the event of a crime or an emergency in progress or at any time, there is a risk of harm to persons or property, employees, students, and visitors should immediately call 9-1-1 and/or notify campus security personnel.
+Known and suspected violations of federal and state criminal laws should be reported to HCC Security who will inform the appropriate law enforcement agency and HCC administrator(s).